ash-project/ash/documentation/topics/resources/code-interfaces.md

 # Results in: [load: [:profile, :posts], authorize?: false]
 ```

+## Generated helpers

+Named functions for code interfaces are not the only functions generated when you define a code interface on a resource or a domain.

 ### Authorization Functions

 For each action defined in a code interface, Ash automatically generates corresponding authorization check functions: